Treating Sleep Apnea with Your Dentist

 Obstructive sleep apnea is a condition in which the airflow to the lungs is blocked by a relaxation of the muscles around the tongue and throat during your sleep.
 Respiration, which is a determining process for a quality sleep, depends on the muscles that control your jaw, tongue, and palate, which maintain the airflow coming in.

 When these muscles relax, the jaw falls down and the tongue goes back, obstructing this airflow and causing respiratory difficulties, which go from snoring to apneas.
 When this happens, the brain is forced to do something called micro-awakenings, which consist on a pause in your dreaming so that your body can recover the respiratory rhythm.

 Sleep apnea is considered serious when there are more than 30 breathing interruptions or reduction episodes per hour.
 Just like snoring, sleep apnea is most common in men, but occurs in women as well, especially during or after a menopause.

 If you wake up tired or with massive headaches, if your snoring is too loud, or if you spend the days feeling sleepy and tired to death, you may be among the 25 million adults who are estimated to have sleeping apnea in the US.
 This problem can be solved with some easy and efficient treatments without side effects.

-Most sleep apnea patients I have come across in around town don’t have one unique reason or source, making it difficult to diagnose and prevent, but there are several different treatments performed by your dentist and doctor who can help reduce the problem.
+Most sleep apnea patients don’t have one unique reason or source, making it difficult to diagnose and prevent, but there are several different treatments performed by your dentist and doctor who can help reduce the problem.